AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 1. Toggle the _[!UICONTROL Payment Method]_ options to see report results for only selected payment methods.
 1. Enter a _Min Order Amount_ or _Max Order Amount_ to see report results within that order amount range.
 1. Enter an _[!UICONTROL Order ID]_ to search for a specific transaction.
+1. Enter the _[!UICONTROL Card Last Four Digits]_ to search for a specific credit or debit card.
 1. Click **[!UICONTROL Hide filters]** to hide the filter.

 ### Show and hide columns